nvf4/IDD-Fa18-Lab1/README.md

 **Include any schematics or photos in your lab write-up.**

-When switching computers, make sure you select the right board by going tools,port, select arduino
+When switching computers, make sure you select the right board by going tools, port, select arduino